ByCyril/CoreDataBC/README.md

 ## Installation with Cocoapods
-Installing SwiftyCoreData is as simple as
+Installing CoreDataBC is as simple as
 ```
 pod 'CoreDataBC'
 ```